Panelista-Output/panelista-articles/content/en/panelista-for-designers.md

 authors = ["Anders Palm"]
 date = 2021-11-22T23:00:00Z
 draft = true
-excerpt = "How designers use Panelista in the different phases of the design process." hero = "" hero_image_body = "" hero_image_title = ""
+excerpt = "How designers use Panelista in the different stages of the design process." hero = "" hero_image_body = "" hero_image_title = ""